Great Vegetarian and Vegan Places to Eat with Kids in Melbourne

 3. Rice Queen, Fitzroy

-Rice Queen has tons of veggie and/or gluten-free options, with many other dishes suitable for other dietary restrictions and allergies.
+Rice Queen has tons of veggie, vegan and/or gluten-free options, with many other dishes suitable for other dietary restrictions and allergies.
 The staff are all very knowledgeable and will help you with your order where necessary.
-The Korean Fried Cauliflower is fun, and the thick cut sugar-bun chips are not to be missed.
+The Korean Fried Cauliflower is fun, and the crispy potato skins with vinegar saltand kim chi mayo are not to be missed.

 There’s plenty of room for prams but it does get busy on Friday and Saturday nights, so booking is best.